fireholster/MLKits/Notes/21 Linear Rgression.md

  ### Side Note Derivatives
- YOu want to know the slope at any location - use derivatives
+ You want to know the slope at any location - use derivatives

  - negative value of derivative, can tell slope is leaning left or coming down
  - positive value of the derivative, can tell slope is leaning right or going up